Frequently Asked Questions

 More information about the program and how to sign up can be found at the link below.

 Reading Circles are small groups of students who gather to discuss, read, view and/or debrief various types of media (books, articles, videos, etc.) to process how it is applicable to leadership development and/or service-learning.
 Various members of our FAU community facilitate discussion amongst the group based on assigned media for the session.
 There are various formats for Reading Circles.
 Some meet 5-6 times over the course of a semester and others will meet once.
 Our Faculty Fireside Reading Circles include a FREE book and incentives for successful completion are included.
 Information on current and upcoming circles, as well as how to register, can be found on this site under Programs.

-Our 10th Annual Student Leadership Conference, iLead will be bigger than ever.
+Our 11th Annual Student Leadership Conference, iLead will be bigger than ever.
 The event consists of registration, breakfast, opening keynote, three breakout sessions (10-15 choices offered at each session), lunch, a panel, and afternoon experiential keynote.
 This event is open to FAU students and student organizations are required to have at least two representatives there as part of the annual re-registration process.
 This year we hope to host 850 participants.
-Registration for the Conference opens on August 1st and the conference will be held on a Saturday in mid to late September (specific date to be released).
+Registration for the Conference opens on August 1st and the conference will be held the last weekend in September (Sept.
+28 and 29).
 The link below provides more information and registration.